g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 ## Components / pIDL

+While implemented in Scala, the components still need `.purs` and `.js` source code to integrate correctly with the `Agent.purs`.
+To assist in consistency and maintenance a code generator and IDL were developed and used to generate `.purs` and `.js` files and corresponding `.scala` sources with `trait` abstractions.
 There are five "things" that one might see in the `.pidl` files.
 Four of them construct *foreign signal functions* to pass data in/out of the agent.
 The final one `opaque` just defines an (appropriately named) opaque data type that the agent can/will pass around.